So Long, Suckers!

 - Narmful example in Mortal Kombat: Annihilation, as Scorpion teleports out with a cry of "Suuckeers!"

 - Troy, one of the minor antagonists in The Goonies, uses this phrase when he sends Brand flying off the road at high speed.

 - Subverted in The Incredibles.
-After being totally defeated, Syndrome gets to his airborne jet and gloats about how he is sure to escape and will return to claim Mr. Incredible's son someday.
+After being defeated, Syndrome gets to his airborne jet and gloats about how he is sure to escape and will return to claim Mr. Incredible's son someday.
 Mr. Incredible takes this opportunity to throw a car at him, which results in his death.

 - In Bananas, Woody Allen's character says this and gets knocked out a moment later.

 - Some years earlier, in Casino Royale (1967), he's at a Latin American firing squad - his last cigarette is a concussion bomb he throws at the shooters.
 He climbs the wall chuckling "So long, suckers!" - and lands on the other side in another country, in front of a firing squad for another guy.

-- In Yellow Submarine, as the submarine travels through the Sea of Monsters, at one point, it narrowly escapes being swallowed by a vacuum monster, after which one of the Beatles, probably George, says this phrase to the monster.
+- In Yellow Submarine, as the submarine travels through the Sea of Monsters, at one point, it narrowly escapes being swallowed by a vacuum monster, after which George says this phrase to the monster.

 - When Lotso leaves Woody, Buzz Lightyear, and the rest of Andy's toys to die in the incinerator at the end of Toy Story 3, he tells them, "Where's your kid now, Sheriff?", in this tone of voice.